Kalabasa/leanrada.com/src/pages/works/freeformgesturedetector.md

 **FreeformGestureDetector** is an Android library that converts multi-touch gestures into incremental Matrix transformations.

-That is, it processes any kind of touch gesture, from single-finger dragging to multitouch skew and scale, and outputs the corresponding Matrix transform.
+It processes any kind of touch gesture, from single-finger dragging to multitouch skew and scale, and outputs the corresponding Matrix transforms needed to render that manipulation.

 Credits to [Matrix.setPolyToPoly](https://developer.android.com/reference/android/graphics/Matrix) for making this easy.